 - Book Your Flights

-- It is recommended to fly into your cruise departure port the day before you set sail.
-This is to give yourself extra time in-case of any delays or cancellations.
+- It is HIGHLY recommended that you fly into your cruise departure port the day before you set sail.
+This is to give yourself extra time in case of delays or cancellations.

-- If you do have to fly in, on the day of the cruise, choose the very first flight in that morning.
+- If you do have to fly in on the day of the cruise, choose the very first flight that morning.
+Again, I highly encourage you to arrive in your departure port the day before the cruise departs.

-- After the cruise, it is recommended to book your flight back home after 12 pm (noon).
-This is to allow for delays & to factor in time to get from the ship to the airport.
-The ship has to arrive, clear customs, clear passengers, and all of the passengers all have to go through customs as well.
+- After the cruise, it is recommended that you book your flight back home after 12 p.m. (noon).
+This is to allow for delays and factor in time to get from the ship to the airport.
+The vessel has to arrive, clear customs, and clear passengers, and all passengers must go through customs.

 - Book Your Pre-Cruise Hotel & Post-Cruise Hotel

 - It is best to find a hotel near the cruise terminal or airport.
-Its ideal to have a shuttle available for AIRPORT to HOTEL or HOTEL to SHIP so that you can save a little bit of money.
+It’s ideal to have a shuttle available for AIRPORT to HOTEL or HOTEL to SHIP so that you can save a little bit of money.
 I can help with this.
+Email me if I can help with your hotel reservations.

-- If you are driving to the port, try to find a hotel that has a Park & Stay rate that will allow you to leave your car parked at the hotel vs parking it at the port for the duration of you cruise.
+- If you are driving to the port, try to find a hotel with a Park & Stay rate that allows you to leave your car parked at the hotel instead of parking it at the port for the duration of your cruise.

 - Book/Arrange Your Transportation From the Airport to the Hotel, Hotel to Ship, or Airport to Ship (Getting to the Ship)